Five Misunderstandings about Judgment

 ”Son of man, these men have set up their idols in their hearts, and have put right before their faces the stumbling block of their iniquity.
 Should I be consulted by them at all?
 (Ezekiel 14:3).

 We would normally applaud those people who come and seek out God.
 Doesn't God like a full church?!
-We draw the natural conclusion that nobody has really hurt anyone else and God is happy with a church filled with worshippers.
+We conclude that nobody has really hurt anyone else and God is happy with a church filled with worshippers.
 God wasn't happy with these elders, though.
 He didn't even want them to ask Him about some matter.

 God pointed out that the culprit was not even what those men did in their lives as much as the 'idols of their hearts.'
 God not only looked at man's heart and understood them, but He also held them accountable.
 From our accounting tables, these religious men were impressive.
 They even took time out to visit the prophet and see what God had to say.